wp-graphql/wp-graphql/readme.txt

 - ([#2196](https://github.com/wp-graphql/wp-graphql/pull/2196)): Further bug fixes for content node previews.
 Thanks @apmattews!
 - ([#2197](https://github.com/wp-graphql/wp-graphql/pull/2197)): Fixes call to prepare_fields() to not be called statically.
 Thanks @justlevine!

 **New Features**

 - ([#2188](https://github.com/wp-graphql/wp-graphql/pull/2188)): Adds `contentTypeName` to the `ContentNode` type.
 - ([#2199](https://github.com/wp-graphql/wp-graphql/pull/2199)): Pass the TypeRegistry instance through to the `graphql_schema_config` filter.
 - ([#2204](https://github.com/wp-graphql/wp-graphql/pull/2204)): Allow a `root_value` to be set when calling the `graphql()` function.
+- ([#2203](https://github.com/wp-graphql/wp-graphql/pull/2203)): Adds new filter to mutations to filter the input args before execution, and a new action after execution, before returning the mutation, to allow additional data to be stored during mutations.
+Thanks @markkelnar!

 = 1.6.10 =